vmskonakanchi/ymts-crud-api/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-2.0 License - see the [LICENSE](LICENSE) file for details

 ## Contribution